tsmith512/callboard/README.md

-  - A current workaround would be to host two separate copies of this project, one setup as described, and the other setup like the [demo][DEMO] where the "events" are all set relative to the time at pageload and load that when intermision starts.
+  - A current workaround would be to host two separate copies of this project, one setup as described, and the other setup like the [demo][DEMO] where the "events" are all set relative to the time at pageload and load that when intermission starts.
 - **Midnight is a problem**
-  - How I invoked simple time parsing in Moment.js ignores dates, so a call at 11:30pm happens "tonight," but a call at 12:30am would have already happened "this morning," which wouldn't be the intention.
-But I also didn't have a show schedule that surfaced this condition.
+  - How I invoked simple time parsing in Moment.js ignores dates, so a call at 11:30pm happens "tonight," but a call at 12:30am would have already happened "this morning," and it would be sorted at the top of the list.
+I didn't have a show schedule that surfaced this condition, but it would be a serious bug to anyone who does.
 - **On-the-fly changes**
   - Not sure what form this would take, but sometimes you just know you're gonna have to hold house.
 The counts can't be updated from the phone, and there is no "delay" feature, but something like that could be useful... unfortunately.
-  - _(Shoutout to the_ Oklahoma! _crew, in a whole summer, that only happened
+    - _(Shoutout to the_ Oklahoma! _crew: in a whole summer, that only happened
       twice, and they got us back on track very quickly.)_

 --------------------------------------------------------------------------------